December 16, 2015 By: GoAnimate

 How To Add Video To PowerPoint Presentations

-Adding video to a PowerPoint presentation can be a challenge.
-To make things easy, we've put together a simple guide with everything you need to know about adding video to your PowerPoint.
+Adding video to a PowerPoint presentation can be a challenge, but the added value it will bring to your presentation is worth the effort.
+To make things easier, we've put together a simple guide with everything you need to know about adding video to your PowerPoint.

 There are a couple of ways to add video to a PowerPoint presentation.
 You can add a video that is located on your hard drive or you can embed one from YouTube.
 We'll go over both.

-1. While on the slide that you'd like to add the video to, go to the 'Insert' tab and click 'Movie'.
+1. While on the slide that you'd like to add the video to, go to the 'Insert' tab, select 'Movie'.

 2. Choose the 'Movie from File' option and select a movie from your hard drive by double clicking on it.

-3. Click to indicate whether you want your movie to start 'Automatically' or 'When Clicked'.
+3. You can also format the movie to start 'Automatically' or 'When Clicked'.

-4. Drag the video around to position and resize within the slide.
+4. Drag the video around to position it and resize the video within the slide.

 If you are embedding a video you created using GoAnimate.com, simply download the video from GoAnimate.com and follow the above steps.